 Violinist Sheryl Staples joined the New York Philharmonic as Principal Associate Concertmaster, The Elizabeth G. Beinecke Chair, in September 1998.
 She made her solo debut with the Philharmonic in 1999 performing Tchaikovsky’s Violin Concerto, led by Kurt Masur.
-She has since been featured in more than 25 performances, playing concertos by Mendelssohn, Mozart, Haydn, Bach, and Vivaldi with conductors including Alan Gilbert, Lorin Maazel, Kent Nagano, Jeffrey Kahane, and Sir Colin Davis.
-In addition she has performed as soloist with more than 45 orchestras nationwide, including The Cleveland Orchestra, Los Angeles Philharmonic, San Diego and Richmond Symphony Orchestras, and Louisiana Philharmonic.
-Most recently, she performed Mozart’s Violin Concerto No. 3, led by Concertmaster Frank Huang, in May–June 2018.
+She has since been featured in numerous performances, playing concertos by Mendelssohn, Mozart, Haydn, Bach, and Vivaldi with conductors including Philharmonic Music Directors Jaap van Zweden, Alan Gilbert, and Lorin Maazel, as well as with Sir Colin Davis, Jeffrey Kahane, and Kent Nagano.
+In addition, she has performed as soloist with more than 45 orchestras nationwide, including The Cleveland Orchestra, Los Angeles Philharmonic, San Diego and Richmond Symphony Orchestras, and Louisiana Philharmonic.

 The New York Times wrote that “she is a perceptive musician, who plays with great rhythmic integrity and a lucid sense of phrase structure. ... she draws a wonderful array of vibrant and luminous colors ... interpretive honesty and unmannered elegance.”
 The Los Angeles Times said she has a “tantalizing mix of qualities. ... refinement and boldness, polish and fire. ... big, rich, sweeping tone, lacking nothing in warmth and evenness.”
 The Cleveland Plain Dealer praised her “aristocratic artistry coupled with violinistic mastery ... pinpoint accuracy and daring that took the breath away.”

-An active chamber musician, Ms. Staples is a member of the New York Philharmonic String Quartet, established in the 2016–17 season, and frequently performs in the New York area in venues including David Geffen Hall, Merkin Concert Hall, 92nd Street Y, and The Metropolitan Museum of Art.
-Ms. Staples has performed chamber music for U.S. Ambassadors in London, Paris, Berlin, Beijing, and Hong Kong, and in 2013 she toured Mexico, Brazil, and Chile.
-Recent summer festival appearances include La Jolla Music Society’s SummerFest, Boston Chamber Music Society, and Salt Bay Chamberfest.
-She has also collaborated and performed at the chamber music festivals of Santa Fe, Mainly Mozart, Seattle, Aspen, Sarasota, Martha’s Vineyard, Strings Music Festival, and Brightstar Music Festival.
-She appears on three Stereophile compact discs with the Santa Fe Chamber Music Festival.
+Ms. Staples frequently performs chamber music in the New York area, including at David Geffen Hall, Merkin Hall, 92nd Street Y, and The Metropolitan Museum of Art.
+She has also appeared throughout the United States, Europe, and Central and South America, including in events hosted by US Ambassadors in London, Paris, Berlin, Beijing, and Hong Kong.
+She was a founding member of the New York Philharmonic String Quartet, with which she toured the US and South Korea.
+Her summer appearances have included La Jolla Music Society’s SummerFest, Boston Chamber Music Society, Salt Bay Chamberfest, and the Santa Fe, Mainly Mozart, Seattle, Aspen, Sarasota, Martha’s Vineyard, Strings Music, and Brightstar Music chamber music festivals.
+She appears on three Stereophile recordings with the Santa Fe Chamber Music Festival.

 Sheryl Staples is a native of Los Angeles, where she developed her love for ensemble work at an early age.
 She began studying the violin at age five, and her major mentors were Robert Lipsett and Heiichiro Ohyama.
-Before finishing studies at the University of Southern California’s (USC) Thornton School of Music, Ms. Staples was appointed concertmaster of the Santa Barbara Chamber Orchestra and other professional ensembles in Los Angeles.
-She then became concertmaster of the Pacific Symphony in 1994 while enjoying a varied career consisting of solo appearances, chamber music, teaching (at USC’s Thornton School of Music and the Colburn School of Performing Arts), and Hollywood studio recording work for numerous major motion pictures.
+Before finishing studies at the USC Thornton School of Music, Ms. Staples was appointed concertmaster of the Santa Barbara Chamber Orchestra and other professional ensembles in Los Angeles.
+She then became concertmaster of the Pacific Symphony in 1994 while enjoying a varied career consisting of solo appearances, chamber music, teaching (at the USC Thornton School of Music and the Colburn School of Performing Arts), and Hollywood studio recording work for major motion pictures.

-Ms. Staples resides in New Jersey with her husband, percussionist Barry Centanni, and children, Michael and Laura.
-Mr. Centanni and Ms. Staples premiered William Kraft’s Concerto a Tre for piano, violin, and percussion, written for them, at Martha’s Vineyard Chamber Music Society’s summer festival and recorded it for release on the Albany Records label in 2008.
-They also premiered David Sampson’s Black River Concerto for solo violin, percussion, and orchestra in April 2011 with the Montclair State University Symphony.
+Ms. Staples and her husband, percussionist Barry Centanni, often perform together.
+Their collaborations include two works written for them: William Kraft’s Concerto a Tre for piano, violin, and percussion, premiered at Martha’s Vineyard Chamber Music Society’s summer festival (available on Albany Records), and David Sampson’s Black River Concerto for solo violin, percussion, and orchestra, premiered with the Montclair State University Symphony.

-Ms. Staples performs on the “Kartman” Guarneri del Gesu, ca. 1728, previously on loan from private collector Peter Mandell and now in the collection of the New York Philharmonic.
+Ms. Staples performs on the “Kartman” Guarneri del Gesù violin, ca. 1728, previously on loan from private collector Peter Mandell and now in the collection of the New York Philharmonic.